Pompadour green pigeon

-The pompadour green pigeon (genus Treron) is a pigeon species complex.
+The pompadour green pigeon is a pigeon species complex.
 It is widespread in forests of southern and southeast Asia.
 Many authorities have split the pompadour green pigeon into multiple species, which are listed below:

 Distribution and habitat

 It is a widespread group in forests of tropical southern Asia from India, Sri Lanka east to the Philippines and the Moluccas.
 In India, they are found as disjunct populations in the Western Ghats, some parts of the Eastern Ghats, Northeastern India and in the Andaman Islands.

 Taxonomy

 The distribution of the pompadour green pigeon is peculiarly disjunct and several are distinctive, leading many authorities to split it into six species: